 At the start, she used fillers to give herself thinking time without leaving an unnatural pause.
 She also used linking phrases, like what I mean is and to tie this all together to refocus her answer when she wasn’t sure how to finish a sentence or an idea.

 The point here is that you don’t need to be perfect to get a high score in IELTS.
 You can hesitate, leave sentences unfinished or change your idea in the middle of an answer, BUT you need to deal with these issues in a clear, natural way.

 Get more details with another Oxford Online English lesson: IELTS Speaking Exam Part Three.

 Have you taken the IELTS speaking exam recently?
 Please share your experiences in the comments: what went well, and what did you find difficult?

-Good luck if you have an IELTS test coming up soon!
+Good luck in preparation for the IELTS test if you have it coming up soon!
 Thanks for watching!